onqtam/headjack/docs/why/7_REPUTATION.md

 >
 > • Status is (in part) a knowledge problem.
 Your status is based not just on how people react to you, but also on how people think everyone else will react to you.
 This gives rise to all manner of higher-order effects: common knowledge issues, perception management, manipulation of consensus reality, etc.
 >
 > Because of these higher-order effects, status is most reliably measured in public.
 We tweak our private estimates during every pairwise interaction, but reconcile those estimates during interactions that take place in front of larger audiences — because that's where we can observe the reactions of everyone else.
 This explains some of our desire to watch speeches, movies, events, etc. in large crowds, despite the convenience of watching from a screen at home.
-Large crowds can be manipulated, of course, but the very manipulation is itself an honest signal of influence.
+Large crowds can be manipulated, of course, but the very manipulation is itself an honest signal of influence." - [The Economics of Social Status, by Kevin Simler](https://meltingasphalt.com/the-economics-of-social-status/)

+## What Governs Status Biologically

+maybe just use the first bullet point? and rename this ## section?

+> "Here are some of the concepts that govern the day-to-day biology of social status:
 >
-> BASIC STATUS TRANSACTIONS
+> • Prestige vs. dominance.
+Joseph Henrich (of WEIRD fame) distinguishes two types of status.
+Prestige is the kind of status we get from being an impressive human specimen (think Meryl Streep), and it's governed by our 'approach' instincts.
+Dominance, on the other hand, is the kind of status we get from being able to intimidate others (think Joseph Stalin), and is governed by fear and other 'avoid' instincts.
+Of course these two types of status aren't mutually exclusive, but they're analytically distinct strategies with different biological expressions.
 >
+> • Fitness displays.
+In The Mating Mind, Geoffrey Miller argues that many of our most prized, socially-desirable qualities — athleticism, artistic skill, eloquence, intelligence, physical beauty — serve as fitness displays, i.e., advertisements for the quality of our genes.
+We are attracted, socially and sexually, to people with high skill and beauty, largely because these traits are honest signals of good genes.
+>
+> • Hormones...
+>
+> • Body language...
+>
+> ... social status is not arbitrary.
+Instead, it's grounded, very concretely, in the biology of honest signals — and as such, it's subject to very real constraints.
+Wild swings of status are possible, but they're mostly the stuff of stories.
+Our daily lives are governed by much smaller — and more predictable — gains and losses." - [The Economics of Social Status, by Kevin Simler](https://meltingasphalt.com/the-economics-of-social-status/)

+## The Economic Properties of Social Status

-> Now we get to the really interesting stuff: the economic properties of social status.
-Let's start with transactions, since they form the basis of an economy.
+> "Let's start with transactions, since they form the basis of an economy.
 Status is part of our system for competing over scarce resources, so it should be no surprise that it participates in so many of our daily transactions.
 Some examples:
 >
 > • We trade status for favors (and vice versa).
 This is so common you might not even realize it, but even the simple act of saying "please" and "thank you" accords a nominal amount of status to the person doing the favor.
 The fact that status is at stake in these transactions becomes clear when the pleasantries are withheld, which we often interpret as an insult (i.e., a threat to our status).
 >